Venkat143-2/DataStructuresAndAlgorithms/DsaFoudations/1_Algorithm_Analysis_Fundamentals/AlgorithmAnalysisFundamentals.md

 ## Why Does Space Complexity Matter in Coding Even When Using the Best Algorithm?

-Yes, even if you choose the best algorithm in terms of time, **space complexity still matters**.
+Even if you choose the best algorithm in terms of time, **space complexity still matters**.

 The reason is simple: